Flickr-Foundation/flickr-photos-api/README.md

 It's not a general-purpose Flickr API library -- it focuses on providing information about photos and photo collections.

+* tries to abstract away info about Flickr API e.g. safety level and date taken

 Examples:

 ```console